Ranchos of California: Spanish era

 Manuel Domínguez built Domínguez Adobe on Rancho San Pedro in 1826.

 Before 1754, only the Spanish Crown could grant lands in Alta California.
 For several years, the Franciscan missionaries were the only beneficiaries of this policy.
-Spanish laws allowed four square leagues of land (one league being approximately 4428 acre) to be granted to newly-formed settlements, or pueblos.
+Spanish laws allowed four square leagues of land (one league square being approximately 4428 acre) to be granted to newly-formed settlements, or pueblos.

 Settlement on the ranchos outside presidio, mission, and pueblo boundaries began in 1784.
 Private individuals applied to the Governor for grants and he issued a few written temporary permits.
 The Spanish crown retained title.
 In 1784, Juan José Domínguez received permission from Spanish Governor Pedro Fages to graze his cattle on the 48000 acre Rancho San Pedro.

 Two years later the governor received authority to grant tracts not exceeding three square leagues, as long as they did not conflict with the boundaries of existing pueblos.
 The grantee was required to build a stone house and to keep at least 2,000 head of stock on each rancho.